SAR-mango/erk-sampat-cs24/README.md

 **COPYING ANY CODE FROM THIS REPOSITORY FOR ACADEMIC PURPOSES IS _AT YOUR OWN RISK;_ you assume _COMPLETE RESPONSIBILITY_ for any resulting consequences.
 You have been warned!**

-Furthermore, copying code from this repository for _personal_ purposes is NOT PERMITTED without permission and proper credit.
+Furthermore, copying code from this repository for _personal_ purposes is NOT PERMITTED without first asking for permission and without appropriate credit.
 Here is [an example](https://github.com/elijahelephant/connections) of someone who has copied my work without permission and labeled it as their own work.

 Finally, all assignments and course materials were created by [Professor Burk](https://github.com/xavierholt).
 Please contact him before using any materials in this repository.